kyma-project/examples/monitoring-alert-rules/README.md

 ## Overview

-This example shows how to configure alert rules in Kyma and how to define a new alert rule for AlertManager.
+This example shows how to deploy and view alerting rules in Kyma.

 ## Prerequisites

-- Kyma as the target deployment environment.
+* Kyma as the target deployment environment.

 ## Installation

 You need access to the `kyma-system` Namespace to execute the described steps.

-### Configure a new alert
+### Add a new alerting rule

-1. Create a ConfigMap for the alert-rule.
+1. Create the PrometheusRule resource holding the configuration of your alerting rule.

     ```bash
-    kubectl apply -f deployment/alert-rule-configmap.yaml -n kyma-system
+    kubectl apply -f deployment/alert-rule.yaml -n kyma-system
     ```

 2. Run the `port-forward` command on the `monitoring-prometheus` service to access the Prometheus dashboard.